-The University of Cambridge state explicitly in their pre-release material (and when they’re communicating with potential applicants) that you don’t need to have any prior knowledge of law in order to be successful in this exam.
+The University of Cambridge state explicitly in their pre-release material (and when they’re communicating with potential applicants) that you don’t need to have any prior knowledge of law to be successful in this exam.

 What happens on the day of the Cambridge Law test?

 The questions in the exam tend to take different formats.
-Some of the questions are prefaced with a quote and it is then for the candidate to either challenge or support this statement.
+Some of the questions are prefaced with a quote and it is then for the candidate to either challenge or support the statement.
 Here, the examiner will be looking for a coherent and logical chain of thought from candidates.
-Addressing the question directly and marshalling evidence in support of propositions presented is crucial.
+Addressing the question directly and marshalling evidence in support of the propositions presented is crucial.
 This is the basis of a strong and coherent essay.

 Where does it fit in the application process?

 The CLT exam is considered alongside a range of factors when assessing the suitability of candidates to study Law at Cambridge.
-It is not the case that a relatively poor performance in the CLT exam would relinquish your chances of gaining entry.
+It is not the case that relatively poor performance in the CLT exam would relinquish your chances of gaining entry.
 However, it is still the case that this is an important part of the process and a great opportunity to demonstrate your ability to write coherently and produce a strong sense of an argument.

 What should I do next?

-In some ways, it’s lucky to have the test and interview in one day.
+In some ways, it’s lucky to have the test and Interview in one day.
 It means that you can do all your preparation at once rather than have it drag out.
-However, the most important part of preparing for any test or interview is starting early!
+However, the most important part of preparing for any test or Interview is starting early!